sanjaynagi/rna-seq-pop/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
-Adjust `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.
+Adjust the example `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.

 ### Step 3: Install Snakemake